 A number of service users were assessed by SALT with recommendations provided and some required their food and fluids to be of a specific consistency.
-A review of training records confirmed that staff had completed training in Dysphagia and in relation to how to respond to choking incidents.
+A review of training records confirmed that staff had completed training in Dysphagia and in relation to how to respond to choking incidents

-Staff implemented the specific recommendations of the SALT to ensure the care received in the setting was safe and effective.
+Staff demonstrated a good knowledge of service users' wishes, preferences and assessed needs.
 These were recorded within care plans along with associated SALT dietary requirements.
 Staff were familiar with how food and fluids should be modified.